bziemons/yttui/README.md

 1. Get a YouTube API key.
 1. Create a configuration file.
     - You can either put it next to the application binary or in `$HOME/.config/yttui.conf`
-    - Have a look at `yttui.conf.sample`.
+    - Have a look at `yttui.conf.example`.
 It contains all possible configuration options and is a good place to start.
     - Configuration default values are described in "Configuration options".
 1. Start the application.
 You can press `F1` at any time to get help and `C-q` (holding down the control key and pressing q) to quit.